Postgraduate loans for master’s students

-This postgraduate student loan is paid directly to you and is non-means tested.
+The maximum loan for students starting courses on or after 1 August 2022 is £11,836, it is paid directly to you and is non-means tested.

-- The loan is available to UK or Irish nationals, or those who have settled or pre-settled status under the EU Settlement Scheme or indefinite leave to remain so there are no restrictions on how long you can stay.
+- The loan is available to UK or Irish nationals, or those who have settled or pre-settled status under the EU Settlement Scheme or there are no restrictions on how long you can stay.

 - UK applicants from Northern Ireland, Wales, Scotland, Channel Islands or the Isle of Man who move to England solely for the purpose of attending the course will not be eligible.